Sociology Ph.D.

 Ph.D. timeline

 We have designed our graduate program in a way that allows you to complete the Ph.D. within five to seven years.
-If you are pursuing international field research or research in other special circumstances, you may sometimes need an additional year or two.
+If you are pursuing international field research or research in other special circumstances, you may need an additional year or two.

 Learn more about our Ph.D. in our Student Portal